JeswinSunsi/PentyDesktopAssistant/README.md

 ## Icon use
 There are four main icons on the main page.
 These support the main script for more functions.
-Usage (from top-left, top-right, bottom-left, bottom-right)
+Usage (top-left, top-right, bottom-left, bottom-right)
 - **Quick Browser**
   - This can come handy when Pent cannot understand your question, cannot display a suitable answer, or the user just wants to quickly open the browser
 - **Gmail Sender**